ttn729/game-of-chance/README.md

 The computer shows you the number 32 (this is X):
     - You guess that Y is higher
-        You are correct!
+        You are incorrect.
 The actual value of Y is 12, and so you earn 0 points.

 The computer shows you the number 70 (this is X):
     - You guess that Y is higher